istresearch/kibana-object-format/README.md

 }
 ```

-Next we must *Refresh* the field list for the index pattern, and apply the *Object* field formatter to new *books.new_releases* field.
+Next we must *Refresh* the field list for the index pattern, and apply the *Object* field formatter to new *new_releases* field.

 <img src="images/array_format.jpg">